brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Psycho Pass Movie Trilogy**

+After season 3, Psycho Pass had a trilogy of films in Japan.
+They’re fun continuations of the characters from all three seasons, and a bit of a sequel to the first movie.
+The future this film presents is pretty grim, but the animation is fantastic.

 **Weathering With You**

 I found out I don’t need to worry about climate change because it’s just rain, ya know?
 This film was gorgeous and fun and o loved the cat in it with my entire heart.